corlaez/web/src/main/resources/en/blog/5$hexagonal-feedback.md

 And that's all for now!

-PS: The `kotlin.run` could very well be deleted from all my examples, but I am trying to show that you can actually write multiple expressions taking several lines to configure each field if you need to.
+PS: If you think that a single expression to instantiate a field is too limiting you can always wrap the code in a [run](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/run.html) helper function `val x = run {...}` and use as many lines as you wish